-If you are ready to make the shift - to move from "the ROI of change management" to the "portion of the project ROI that is dependent on employees adopting and using the solution" - the next step is to begin your investigation and data gathering.
-Below are several places you can start to look for answers to the question "how much of our expected project benefits are tied to the people side of change?"
+If you are ready to make the shift, to move from "the ROI of change management" to the "portion of the project ROI that is dependent on employees adopting and using the solution," the next step is to begin your investigation and data gathering.
+Here are three places you can start to look for answers to the question, "How much of our expected project benefits are tied to the people side of change?"

 This is a powerful exercise that creates the foundation for discussing the ROI of the project that is based on employee adoption and usage (hence, the ROI of change management).
 The amount of the project ROI that is dependent on the people side of change is the value that change management can enhance or deliver.

 Where do you get this information?
 Begin with the existing project documentation.
 If you are unable to answer the questions, take the next step and begin asking project team members.
 Even if you do not arrive at dollar amounts to the cent or percentages to the hundredths, starting to ask the questions and having the conversations plant an important seed for your discussion of the value of change management.

 Once you begin to think about the value of change management in terms of the expected project benefits, you are ready to shift the ROI of change management conversation away from "What do we get by doing change management" and toward "What portion of the Project ROI depends on adoption and usage?"

 The ROI of Change Management is measured in terms of the project benefits that are tied to adoption and usage.
 Rather than chasing a value for Change Management ROI, see if you can change the conversation by refocusing your position on project benefits.
 If you can, it is no longer a decision to fund and resource change management, but a decision to fund and resource a large percentage of the expected Project Benefits.